Side effects of chemotherapy and targeted therapy

 - feel very tired

-- experience nausea or changes to taste and smell
+- have changes to taste and smell

 - have an increased risk of infections (learn ways to manage this risk).